9 Things You Didn’t Know About the Rasmussen University Accounting Programs

 5. The Accounting programs provide ways for you to finish faster

 Going to college is a significant investment.
-While there’s no way to just snap your fingers and be on your way with a degree and the know-how that comes with it, Rasmussen College does offer Accounting programs that can be completed fairly quickly.
+While there’s no way to just snap your fingers and be on your way with a degree and the know-how that comes with it, Rasmussen University does offer Accounting programs that can be completed fairly quickly.

 For example, let’s say you’re starting with a clean slate with no prior college credits to potentially transfer in.
 In as few as 18 months, you can complete an Accounting Associate’s degree.1 You could stop there, or seamlessly transition into an Accounting Bachelor’s degree completion program that can be finished in as few as another 18 months.1

 It doesn’t take an accounting student to understand that this path has the potential to be shorter than what you might find with a traditional 4 year program.